The importance of learning Black history year-round

 Elijah of Buxton by Christopher Paul Curtis is historical fiction about the adventures of an 11-year-old boy who was the first child born free in Buxton, a Canadian settlement of runaway slaves.
 Our entire family enjoyed reading the book, then listening to the audiobook narrated by James Avery (Uncle Phil from The Fresh Prince of Bel Aire).

 Malcolm Little: The Boy Who Grew Up to Become Malcolm X by Ilyasah Shabazz is a beautifully written and illustrated biography of Malcolm’s childhood written by his daughter.

 X: A Novel by Iyasah Shabazz is another biography about Malcolm written by his daughter.
 This book covers his teen years and time in jail which resulted in his conversion to Islam.

 Martin’s Big Words: The Life of Dr. Martin Luther King Jr by Doreen Rappaport explores the impact of words on Martin’s life and the impact of Martin’s words on the country.

-Henry’s Freedom Box: A True Story from the Underground Railroad by Ellen Levine is the beautifully illustrated, emotional story of a man that mails himself to freedom.
+Henry’s Freedom Box: A True Story from the Underground Railroad by Ellen Levine is the beautifully illustrated and emotional story of Henry “Box” Brown, a slave that mails himself to freedom.

-Ron’s Big Mission by Rose Blue is the inspiring story of nine-year-old Ron McNair and how his love for books challenges the rules of a library in 1950s South Carolina.
+Ron’s Big Mission by Rose Blue is the empowering and inspiring story of nine-year-old Ron McNair and how his love for books challenges the rules of a library in 1950s South Carolina.

 Ruby Bridges– Ruby Bridges was only 6 years old when she became one of the first black children to integrate an all-white school in 1960 New Orleans.